-- Has completed, or is on schedule to complete, at least 9 credit hours (semester hours or equivalent) of transcripted, credit-bearing, college-level postsecondary coursework prior to completing the 12th grade year.
-Remedial/developmental education college courses do not qualify as part of the 9 required credits, nor do International Baccalaureate (IB), College Level Education Program, (CLEP), prior learning, or experiential courses, unless these exams/experiences have been converted to transcripted credits on a college transcript.
-See specifics about Advanced Placement courses regarding ASCENT at this link: - http://www.cde.state.co.us/postsecondary/ascentga - Is college-ready, and not in need of basic skills coursework in accordance with the pathway in which the student is enrolling. - Completes an Individual Career and Academic Plan (ICAP) prior to applying for ASCENT participation. - Applies to and is accepted into a postsecondary degree program at UCCS or MSUD or has been accepted into the second year of a two-year Career Start program at PPSC. - Has been selected for participation by his/her high school principal or equivalent school administrator and is on track to meet all D20 high school requirements by the end of the 12th grade year. - Has not been designated an ASCENT program participant in any prior year (a student may only participate in ASCENT for one academic year).
+- Has completed, or is on schedule to complete, at least 9 credit hours (semester hours or equivalent) of transcript, credit-bearing, college-level postsecondary coursework prior to completing the 12th grade year.
+Remedial/developmental education college courses do not qualify as part of the 9 required credits, nor do International Baccalaureate (IB), College Level Education Program, (CLEP), prior learning, or experiential courses, unless these exams/experiences have been converted to transcript credits on a college transcript.
+See specifics about Advanced Placement courses regarding ASCENT. - Is college-ready, and not in need of basic skills coursework in accordance with the pathway in which the student is enrolling. - Completes an Individual Career and Academic Plan (ICAP) prior to applying for ASCENT participation. - Applies to and is accepted into a postsecondary degree program at UCCS or MSU Denver or has been accepted into the second year of a two-year Career Start program at PPSC or can demonstrate a degree plan that allows for completion of an associates degree or certificate program by the end of the ASCENT year. - Is on track to meet all D20 high school requirements by the end of the 12th grade year. - Has not been designated an ASCENT program participant in any prior year (a student may only participate in ASCENT for one academic year). - Will be in the 5th year of high school during the ASCENT year (ASCENT is not an option for 6th year seniors or early graduates).

 Ensure that you understand how ASCENT will impact you.
-In particular, consider:
+Consider: